KyunHwan/KyunHwan.github.io/about.md

   </div>
   <div class="about-bio-box">
     <p>
-      Hi, I'm Peter, a Canadian currently living in Korea.
-My journey started with a fascination for mechanical engineering, admittedly inspired by Iron Man, but soon shifted toward the captivating world of AI.
-My biggest motivations in life have always been helping people and having fun while doing it, which led me to pursue engineering roles in the medical sector.
-Outside of work, you'll often find me lost in writing poetry, playing the piano, or taking photos of what I find to be beautiful—passions that keep my creativity flowing and bring joy to my everyday life.
+      Hi, I’m Peter, a Canadian currently calling Korea home.
+What began as a childhood fascination with mechanical engineering, sparked (admittedly) by Iron Man, soon blossomed into a deeper love for the world of AI.
+At my core, I’m driven by two simple truths: helping people and having fun along the way.
+These values naturally led me to engineering roles in the medical sector.
+Having spent a few years in this industry, I’m now ready to explore other fast-evolving sectors.
     <br><br>
+When I step away from work, you’ll often find me lost in the rhythm of writing poetry, coaxing melodies from the piano, or chasing fleeting moments of beauty through my camera lens.
+These passions keep my creativity flowing and fill my every day with a sense of wonder.
+Music, too, is a constant companion—jazz and 1980s Japanese city pop resonate most deeply with me, and I return time and again to the timeless tones of Stan Getz and Tatsuro Yamashita.
+      <br><br>
-      Some images on this website are based on my own photographs.
+      Some images on this website are based on my own photographs, and I have posted some of the poems I’ve written.
 Enjoy!
     </p>
   </div>
 </div>